djberg96/sys-cpu/doc/linux.md

 user mode, user mode with low priority (nice), system mode, and the idle task, respectively, for that cpu.

-`CPU.processors{ |cpu struct| block }`
+`CPU.processors{ |cpu_struct| ... }`

-Calls the block for each processor on your system, passing a CPUStruct as the parameter.
+Calls the block for each processor on your system, yielding a `CPUStruct` to the block.

-The exact members of the CPUStruct are the same as the class method names, except for CPU.processors (although you may optionally omit the "?" when referring to a struct member).
-These were determined when you installed this package because they vary from one chip architecture to another.
+The exact members of the `CPUStruct` are the same as the singleton method names, except for `Sys::CPU.processors` (although you may optionally omit the "?" when referring to a struct member).
+These were determined when you installed this library because they vary from one chip architecture to another.